cap-js/docs/node.js/outbox.md

 Using the persistent outbox, the to-be-emitted message is stored in a database table first.
 The same database transaction is used as for other operations, therefore transactional consistency is guaranteed.

-You can use the following configuration options, the defaults are:
+You can use the following configuration options:

 ```json
 {